talbotcpp/sequence/README.md

 ```

 The `sequence` class is parameterized on the element type and an instance of a struct non-type
 template parameter of type `sequence_traits`.
-Most of the member functions have the same behavoir
+Most of the API has the same behavior
-as their counterparts in `std::vector`.
-Those which differ are described below.
+as for `std::vector`.
+The ways in which it differs are detailed below.

 ## traits_type
 ```